kimwalisch/primecount/README.md

     <td>31,897.66s</td>
     <td>9,885.71s</td>
     <td>837.74s</td>
-    <td>141.24s</td>
+    <td>111.50s</td>
   </tr>
 </table>

-The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system. primecount was compiled using GCC 4.8 and used all CPU cores for each benchmark.
+The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system.
+The Deleglise-Rivat implementation has been optimized for little memory usage, it uses only 40 megabytes of memory to calculate pi(10^18) using 8 threads.

 ### Fast nth prime calculation